This tutorial demonstrates how to configure retention rules on a datasource to set the time intervals of data that will be retained or dropped.

 Save.
 You can see the new rules in the datasources view:

-Give the cluster a few minutes to apply the rule change, and go to the segments view in the Druid Console.
+Give the cluster a few minutes to apply the rule change, and go to the segments view in the web console.
 The segments for the first 12 hours of 2015-09-12 are now gone:

 The resulting retention rule chain is the following: